ericychoi/otl/README.md

 # OTL - OAuth2 Test Lab

-*NOT MEANT TO BE FOR PRODUCTION USE*
+**FOR TESTING AND DEVELOPMENT PURPOSES ONLY - NOT INTENDED FOR PRODUCTION USE**

 A minimal test OAuth2 provider that issues JWT tokens signed with RSA keys for a single client.
-You can use this to test a basic OAuth2 integration with other OAuth2-Signed payload servicers, such as [Twilio SendGrid](https://www.twilio.com/docs/sendgrid/for-developers/tracking-events/getting-started-event-webhook-security-features).
+You can use this to test a basic OAuth2 integration with other OAuth2-Signed payload servicers, such as [Twilio SendGrid](https://www.twilio.com/docs/sendgrid/for-developers/tracking-events/getting-started-event-webhook-security-features) which implements [RFC 6749](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.3).

 When `/token` is provided with an expected pair of `oauth_client_id` and `oauth_client_secret`, it will provide a JWT that is signed by the key pair provided.